 Browse all halal finance providers with detailed profiles and product listings.

 Halal finance in the United States encompasses Shariah-compliant alternatives across every major financial category — from interest-free mortgages and bank accounts to halal ETFs, retirement plans, and Islamic estate planning.
-Over 30 providers now serve American Muslims with products available in all 50 states.
+With an estimated 4.5 million Muslims in the U.S. (compiled from Census/Pew data) and global Islamic finance assets reaching $5.98 trillion in 2024 (ICD-LSEG), over 30 providers now serve American Muslims with products available in all 50 states.

 - 30+ Islamic finance providers operate across all 50 U.S. states